The 5 most important cloud trends in 2019

 This growing endorsement shows the changing attitude towards the cloud, as it shifts from a desirable tool to a business-critical necessity.
 But what does 2019 have to offer?

-As well as overseeing an overwhelming rise in the cloud’s adoption rate, 2018 has also sparked the beginning for many cloud computing trends.
+As well as overseeing an overwhelming rise in the cloud’s adoption rate, 2019 will also spark the beginning for many cloud computing trends.
 From growth in serverless architecture, to a deeper focus on cloud-cost management, we count down five of the most important cloud trends of the year.

 Cloud trend #1: Everyone’s going serverless

 Serverless architecture has experienced 75 percent growth from 2017, making it the top-growing extended cloud service.

 With the reduction in on-premises hardware making IT costs more visible and in many cases more affordable, businesses are quickly looking to go serverless.
 Going serverless is the perfect solution for handling small, independent tasks at a high volume, without the complication of tedious system configuration.

 Cloud trend #2: Azure is closing the gap for most popular platform

 While AWS continues to be the world’s most popular platform with 64 percent of the market share, Azure adoption rose from 34 to 45 percent among individual users.

 Azure has also continued to grow as popular business platform, with a 35 percent growth rate in enterprise adoption in 2018.